 How to choose the right knife

-When choosing a new knife, it can be difficult to navigate which one to pick.
-Most importantly in this context, you need to ask yourself what function the knife should have.
-In other words: what will you use the knife for?
+When choosing a new kitchen knife, it can be difficult to figure out which model best suits your needs.
+Most importantly, you need to ask yourself what function the knife should have in your kitchen.
+In other words: What will you primarily use it for?

-Common to all Seramikku's Japanese knives is that they are hand-forged in Japan by local blacksmiths using traditional techniques.
-Furthermore, all knives feature 17 layers of hammered, damascene VG10 steel and have a hardness of 60-62 HRC (Rockwell hardness scale).
+Common to all Seramikku's Japanese knives is that they are hand-forged in Japan by local knife smiths using proud, traditional techniques.
+Each knife is constructed from 17 layers of hammered, damascened VG10 steel with a hardness of 60-62 HRC on the Rockwell scale.

 Paring Knife

-The paring knife is also called a "Petty" knife, and as the names suggest, it is fantastic for small ingredients.
-Use it when you need to cut or trim small vegetables and fruits that require precision.
+The paring knife is also called a Petty knife and is ideal for smaller ingredients in the kitchen.
+You can use it when slicing or preparing small vegetables and fruits that require a steady hand and high precision.

-For example, use the 'heel' of the blade to remove blemishes from potatoes or similar.
+For example, use the heel of the blade to gently remove blemishes from potatoes and the like.

-The knife is also great as a small cheese/sausage knife or for scoring the skin on pork roast or vegetables.
+The knife is also fantastic as a small cheese/sausage knife or for scoring the skin of roast pork or vegetables.

 Find it here in pakka wood, black or mahogany.